nazarsosyak/adav-group/example.md

       </div>

       <p>
-        Similarly as before, we display all sectors on a reproduction index-- temporal leadership--centrality map and the resulting PPI index.
+        Similarly as before, we display all sectors on a reproduction index--temporal leadership--centrality map and the resulting PPI indices.
       </p>